-Anderson testified that had a degenerative back condition and that, in 1997, he further injured his back while working as a baker.
+Anderson testified that he had a degenerative back condition and that, in 1997, he further injured his back while working as a baker.
 He sought treatment through his family physician, Shannon McKeeby, M.D.

-1 Although the statutory provisions at issue refer to "marihuana", by convention, this Court uses the more common spelling-" marijuana"-in its opinions.
+&lt;sup>1 Although the statutory provisions at issue refer to "marihuana," by convention this Court uses the more common spelling-"marijuana"-in its opinions.

-Anderson said that his back pain made it difficult to get up and down stairs and to bend over and pick things up.
+Anderson said that his back pain made it difficult to get up and down stairs and bend over and pick things up.
 He could not even pick up his grandchildren.
-He exacerbated his "condition" with a slip and fall at work in 2007.
-The fall worsened his condition to the point where he had to quit his job.
+He exacerbated his condition with a slip and fall at work in 2007.
+The fall worsened his condition to the point that he had to quit his job.
 He testified that, after the fall, he pretty much stopped gardening and it was even hard to get in and out of the shower.
-He said he was in "a lot more pain."
-Although he used Methadone for the pain, nothing helps with his sciatica.
-When his sciatic nerve gets impinged it sends a shooting pain down his leg "all the way to my foot" and "it feels like . . .
+He said he was in "a lot more pain . . . ."
+Although he used methadone for the pain, nothing helped with his sciatica.
+When his sciatic nerve got impinged on it sent a shooting pain down his leg "all the way to my foot" and "it feels like . . .
 I'm standing on a hot poker."

-Dr. McKeeby testified that she had been treating Anderson at her family practice for at least ten years.
+McKeeby testified that she had been treating Anderson at her family practice for at least 10 years.
 In addition to her general practice, she treated Anderson for chronic back pain.
-She stated that an MRI revealed that Anderson had a bulging disc in his back and that the disc was impinging his nerves.
-She treated Anderson using different "modalities," but he was still in "significant pain," even with the medications that she was using to "try and control his pain."
-She said that Anderson used Methadone and Vicodin to control his back pain and that he had used MS Contin and Percocet in the past.
+She stated that an MRI revealed that Anderson had a bulging disc in his back and that the disc was impinging on his nerves.
+She treated Anderson using different "modalities," but he was still in "significant pain," even with the medications that she was using to "try and control his pain . . . ."
+She said that Anderson used methadone and Vicodin to control his back pain and that he had used MS Contin and Percocet in the past.

 McKeeby said that, on June 4, 2009, Anderson came to an appointment for "general issues."
-He discussed the new medical marijuana law and said he wanted to "look into it."
-McKeeby stated that Anderson had not, prior to that appointment, ever said that he used marijuana.
-He asked her whether he might be a "good candidate" for using medical marijuana to treat his pain.
+He discussed the new medical marijuana law and said it "was something that he would like to look into."
+McKeeby stated that Anderson had not, before that appointment, ever said that he used marijuana.
+He asked her whether he might be a "good candidate" for using marijuana medically to treat his pain.
 After explaining the "risk and possible benefits," McKeeby expressed her opinion that he might be a good candidate.
 McKeeby agreed that she unequivocally expressed her opinion to Anderson at the June 2009 appointment that marijuana "was a therapeutic modality" for his pain.
-Because she was prevented from authorizing his medical use of marijuana under hospital policy, she referred Anderson to a pain clinic for evaluation of possible use of medical marijuana.
+Because she was prevented from authorizing his medical use of marijuana under hospital policy, she referred Anderson to a pain clinic for evaluation of possible medical use of marijuana.
 However, after she discovered that the pain clinic did not offer that kind of service, she left Anderson to his own devices in pursuing that type of treatment.
-McKeeby agreed that it would be reasonable for Anderson to maintain a three month supply of marijuana for his treatment.
+McKeeby agreed that it would be reasonable for Anderson to maintain a three-month supply of marijuana for his treatment.